rbarghou/pygriffinlim/README.md

 ### Full disclosure
 I have not read the Griffin Lim paper very closely, and I expect that my implementation is missing crucial aspects.
 But this is a practical repository, not an academic one.
-So... you know... if you have a problem with it, do something about it.
+Please report any bugs as github issues.